gighive/gighive/user-prompts.md

 - 2025-10-25T09:24:00-04:00
   - i have a change listed as Phase 1 in the document /home/sodo/scripts/gighive/DATABASE_VIEWER_IMPLEMENTATION_PLAN.md.  please read it and confirm your understanding of this phase 1 implementation, but do not make any changes until we have reviewed the plan together.

+## 2025-11-11

+- 2025-11-11T19:33:00-05:00
+  - this last validate ansible task failed why is that?
+TASK [validate_app : Install ping and netcat in Apache container _raw_params=docker exec apacheWebServer bash -c "apt update && apt install -y iputils-ping netcat"] ***

+- 2025-11-11T19:33:00-05:00
+  - don't make any changes.  the solution should be presented as a plan and the plan should work for both ubuntu 22.04 and 24.04

+- 2025-11-11T19:35:00-05:00
+  - go ahead and make the change

+## 2025-11-11

+- 2025-11-11T19:19:00-05:00
+  - how come my rebuildContainers.sh script failed?  we recently removed the dash "-" between docker and compose: ubuntu@gighive2:~/scripts/gighive/ansible/roles/docker/files$ ./rebuildContainers.sh total 20 drwxr-xr-x 5 ubuntu ubuntu 4096 Nov 11 19:15 apache
+drwxr-xr-x 4 ubuntu ubuntu 4096 Sep  2 16:29 mysql
+-rwxr-xr-x 1 ubuntu ubuntu  147 Nov 11 15:42 rebuildContainers.sh
+-rwxr-xr-x 1 ubuntu ubuntu   80 Jun 16 16:29 shutdownRemoveApache.sh
+-rwxr-xr-x 1 ubuntu ubuntu  224 Aug  5 15:24 testHomePage.sh
+no configuration file provided: not found no configuration file provided: not found no configuration file provided: not found

+## 2025-11-11

+- 2025-11-11T16:09:00-05:00
+  - different error on my base role for the noble build: TASK [base : Update APT cache update_cache=True] **************************************************************
+Tuesday 11 November 2025  16:07:14 -0500 (0:00:00.134)       0:00:58.055 ******
+fatal: [gighive_vm]: FAILED! => changed=false
+  msg: 'Failed to update apt cache: E:Release file for http://security.ubuntu.com/ubuntu/dists/noble-security/InRelease is not valid yet (invalid for another 3h 44min 45s).
+Updates for this repository will not be applied., E:Release file for http://archive.ubuntu.com/ubuntu/dists/noble-updates/InRelease is not valid yet (invalid for another 3h 46min 10s).
+Updates for this repository will not be applied., E:Release file for http://archive.ubuntu.com/ubuntu/dists/noble-backports/InRelease is not valid yet (invalid for another 3h 48min 23s).
+Updates for this repository will not be applied.'

+- 2025-11-11T16:11:00-05:00
+  - in the year of building these scripts, i hadn't seen this error popup before.  is that due to the introduction of the new noble ubuntu release?

+- 2025-11-11T16:16:00-05:00
+  - those new ntp commands worked, but i got the same error..wonder if this is on ubuntu side and not ours.  inform me but make no changes on next steps: [full NTP sync output showing 3h 38min clock skew]

+- 2025-11-11T16:17:00-05:00
+  - try option 1 please

+- 2025-11-11T16:20:00-05:00
+  - ok, looks like that sync worked after running the ansible playbook again

 ## 2025-11-10

 - 2025-11-10T16:12:00-05:00